ipkevin/John-Wick-Blackjack-Game/README.md

 * Current moves available are Bet, Hit, Stand, and Buy Insurance
 * Styling and sound are 50% complete

-### Technologies Used
+### Technologies & Apps Used

-React, Node, Boardgame.io, Sockets.io, Netlify, Photoshop
+React, Node, Boardgame.io, Sockets.io, Netlify

 All styling and visuals are done with native React, HTML5, and CSS3

+Images, audio, and video were edited in Photoshop, Audacity, HitFilm Express, Handbrake

 ### How to Use